-HI-ACT – New and Expanding areas
+HI-ACT New and Expanding Areas Fund

-Flex Fund- New and Expanding areas
+HI-ACT New and Expanding Areas Fund

 To be considered, you must:

-• -be based at a UK organisation
+• be based at a UK organisation

-• -meet individual eligibility criteria
+• meet individual eligibility criteria

 What we’re looking for

-Preference will be given to applicants who can clearly demonstrate the expected impact of their proposal, and how it will achieve the objectives listed below.
+• Preference will be given to applicants who can clearly demonstrate the expected impact of their proposal, and how it will achieve the objectives listed below.

-• -Clear methods to co-create research with partners.
+• Clear methods to co-create research with partners.

-• -Attract match-funding from co-creation partners.
+• Attract match-funding from co-creation partners.

 Who can apply?